-Dozens of civilians have been killed and nearly 28,000 displaced, following terror attacks in Palma on the northeast coast of Mozambique (UN).
-Since 31 March, local MAF partner – Ambassador Aviation – has rescued over 500 refugees in a joint emergency evacuation effort…
+Thousands of people have fled Palma on the northeast coast of Mozambique following terror attacks on 24 March.
+Since 31 March, local MAF partner – Ambassador Aviation – has rescued more than 800 refugees in a joint emergency evacuation effort…

-On 31 March, Ambassador Aviation made their first two round-trips from Palma to Pemba – a 50 minute flight south – to evacuate 13 adults, 12 children and six babies.
-The International Committee of the Red Cross has been treating the refugees on arrival.
+On 31 March, Ambassador Aviation made their first two round-trips from Palma to the region’s capital, Pemba – a 50 minute flight south – to evacuate 13 adults, 12 children and six babies.

-When attempting to return home, he learned that insurgents had broken in, using his home and nursery for their own ends.
+When attempting to return home, he learned that insurgents had broken into his property using it for their own ends.
 Following his ordeal, the man is very grateful for the evacuation flight to Pemba.

-Since 31 March, Ambassador Aviation pilots, Dave LePoidevin and Dave Holmes, have been helping to coordinate evacuation efforts from Afungi Airstrip, which is just a few miles from Palma.
+Since 31 March, Ambassador Aviation pilots Dave LePoidevin and Dave Holmes, have been coordinating evacuation efforts from Afungi Airstrip, which is six miles from Palma.
 A Cessna Grand Caravan aircraft had been used to evacuate refugees from the area.

 The Afungi peninsula is heavily guarded due to the intermittent construction of a multibillion-dollar liquified natural gas project owned by French energy giant ‘Total’.
 Private security forces, local police and the Mozambiquan military maintain control of the area that includes Afungi Airstrip.

-The attack was launched just hours after Total announced that it would resume work on its gas project.
-Since then, Total has been forced to suspend their operations and evacuate their staff to safety.
+The terrorist attack was launched just hours after Total announced that it would resume work on its gas project.
+Since then, Total has been forced to suspend their operations and evacuate their staff.